erprogs/CViT/README.md

 ### Train CViT
-To train the model on your own you can use the following parameter:<br />
+To train the model on your own you can use the following parameters:<br />
 &nbsp;&nbsp;e: epoch <br/>
 &nbsp;&nbsp;s: session - GPU or TPU <br/>
 &nbsp;&nbsp;w: weight decay  default= 0.0000001 <br/>